Share This Article

 Indeed, it saw the light of day in the 1920s, and initially, it was mainly in the framework of the care of epileptic children with severe forms that this diet proved its worth.

-Currently, it is mainly referred to as a weight-loss diet, although it is very far from balanced food since it is particularly rich in fat.
+Currently, it is mainly referred keto diet for weight loss, although it is very far from balanced food since it is particularly rich in fat.
 It is also not uncommon to find subjects like ” ketogenic diet and cancer “, because it would be able to starve cancer cells.

 With the weight of these claims, it is more than necessary to take stock and understand how the body works under the influence of this eating behavior.